josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 ### Security

-The security of adding a layer between your front-end and your database (while, in my opinion, not one of the bigger selling points of the JAMstack) is not to be overlooked.
+The security of adding a layer between your front-end and your database (while, in my opinion, not one of the bigger selling points of the Jamstack) is not to be overlooked.
 When your front-end doesn't offer any direct access to the database—and instead, is just a collection of immutable files on a CDN server—that means the methods of attacking your site are minimized.
 No SQL injections, and you offer no immediate benefit if somebody _does_ manage to hack the DB.

 With a headless approach, you also have the option of locking down your original WordPress install in ways you might not have been able to when you relied on WP to serve the front-end of your site.

-That said, security probably shouldn't be your biggest reason to move to the JAMstack, since it's a tangential benefit, and since it won't solve bad WordPress security to begin with.
+That said, security probably shouldn't be your biggest reason to move to the Jamstack, since it's a tangential benefit, and since it won't solve bad WordPress security to begin with.

 ### Developer Experience

 Finally, working with modern frameworks like those mentioned above (though there are many others) is often more enjoyable for developers, as it allows you to introduce more modern tooling into your workflow, both in how the code is built and how it's deployed.
-(Typically, JAMstack sites are set up to deploy directly from a git repo, so that every time you push to the repo, the site deploys the code automatically, saving you from ever touching something like FTP.)
+(Typically, Jamstack sites are set up to deploy directly from a git repo, so that every time you push to the repo, the site deploys the code automatically, saving you from ever touching something like FTP.)

 <SideNote>Naturally, developer experience should be the least of our concerns; our users’ experience with the site is more important than ours.
 But if we’re being responsible with our choices, developer experience should ideally help translate into better user experience, too.</SideNote>